bhavana-nair/jupyter-ai-personas/jupyter_ai_personas/pr_creation_persona/README.md

 - GitHub personal access token in `GITHUB_ACCESS_TOKEN` environment variable
 - Neo4j database running on `neo4j://127.0.0.1:7687`
 - AWS credentials configured for Bedrock access

+## Environment Variables

+- `GITHUB_ACCESS_TOKEN`: Required.
+GitHub personal access token for repository access.
+- `LOCAL_REPO_PATH`: Optional.
+Path to an existing local repository clone.
+When provided, the persona will use this local repository instead of cloning a new one, which is ideal for developers already working on the repository.

 ## Output